nginxinc/nginx-service-mesh/docs/content/get-started/install.md

    You can opt-in the namespaces where you would like auto-injection enabled using `--enabled-namespaces "namespace-1,namespace-2"` or by labeling a namespace with `injector.nsm.nginx.com/auto-inject=enabled`.
    {{< /note >}}

-2. Verify the pods are running with `kubectl get pods -n nginx-mesh`.
+2. Verify the pods are running.

     ```bash
     $ kubectl get pods -n nginx-mesh